 LARLC launched in October, 2017, with seven member hospitals/health systems:

 - St. Mary’s General Hospital (Kitchener, Ontario, Canada)

 - Zuckerberg San Francisco General Hospital and Trauma Center (San Francisco, CA)

 LARLC’s research goals are to:

 - Work collaboratively with its organizational members to develop a lean research agenda relevant to understanding the effects of lean management interventions in healthcare settings and the contextual factors that influence the effectiveness of those interventions

 - Organize teams of academic researchers to conduct the research identified in the research agenda.
-Not all research will necessarily be conducted by UC-Berkeley investigators.
-Depending on the topic, CLEAR will work with a variety of expert investigators at other Universities (see the list below).
+Not all research will necessarily be conducted by UC Berkeley investigators.
+Depending on the topic, CLEAR will work with a variety of expert investigators at other Universities.

 - Disseminate the results of the lean research through bi-annual meetings at which the research team(s) will present their findings.
 These meetings will serve as a forum for all participants to discuss the findings and apply the results to improve the implementation of lean at each member organization.